csyvenky/ntsb_app_for_splunk/README.md

 The notebook is available from [Github](https://github.com/csyvenky/jupyter_for_all_ntsb)

 # Credit for External Lookup Data
 The airport details data has been downloaded from **OurAirports.com**.
-More information on the project and the Public Domain licence can be found [here](http://ourairports.com/data/).
+More information on the project and the Public Domain license can be found [here](http://ourairports.com/data/).

 # Build details (for OS X)
 1. Clone github repo `git clone https://github.com/csyvenky/ntsb_app_for_splunk`.